pivotal/blog/content/post/deploying-vault-on-kubernetes.md

 - Make sure to destroy sensitive information like the service account key and certs from your local machine.
-- Remove the `TXT` record from Route 53 once the domain has propogated.

 ## Next...